 There are many advantages to this more complex address schema in addition to the fact that now every device will have its own unique identifier.
 Ironically, the longer address will actually help to improve end-user experience online as the Internet architecture will see improvements with respect to traffic congestion, application specificity, security and much more.

 We have established that every Internet-enabled device must have a unique IP address.
 Now, what does this mean for the various constituencies accessing the Internet?

-For most end-users at home, this transition will happen automatically and will be mostly unnoticeable.
+For most end-users at home (or mobile users), this transition will happen automatically and will be mostly unnoticeable.
 They will get their current and updated addresses from their ISP; businesses will have their IT departments configure their own networks so that their customers (the business) will automatically get their addresses, etc. Therefore, those most concerned about this transformation are those that actually manage portions of the Internet: Internet Service Providers, I/PaaS providers, online Content & Application Service providers, and small to Enterprise businesses that run their own networks.

 As we see from the above chart, most end-users and small businesses will really only be responsible for ensuring that they have purchased IPv6 enabled devices, including computers, wireless access points, smartphones, printers, and game consoles.
 Most devices purchased after 2007 are in fact IPv6 enabled.
 For example, Microsoft has been IPv6 enabled since version Windows XP-SP1 as well as commensurate Apple OSs.